News

 Tailoring Castor Oil to Your Skin Type

-- Dry Skin: Apply a thin layer directly or mix with a hydrating oil like jojoba for extra nourishment.
+• Combating Dry Skin: You can either apply directly a very thin layer of this product or combine it with a hydrating oil like jojoba for the added nutrition.

-- Oily Skin: Use sparingly as a spot treatment to avoid excess shine.
+• Oily Skin: Application as spot treatment only is recommended to overdo shine.

-- Sensitive Skin: Always dilute with a carrier oil to minimize the risk of irritation.
+• Always with the help of a carrier oil terribly dilute the oil to reduce to the minimum the risk of causing irritation.

 How to Use Castor Oil Safely